-Connect a S/PDIF optical cable to an external decoder for transmitting the S/PDIF digital audio signals.
+Connect a S/PDIF optical cable to the corresponding S/PDIF out connector as shown below and an external decoder for transmitting the S/PDIF digital audio signals.

 Connects to a S/PDIF optical cable

 2. Configuring S/PDIF Out: